altaga/HealthSphere/README.md

           }
         }

-- This is the formula to obtain the heart rate, general and used for our arduino, the arduino is designed to adapt to the Arudino counts in milliseconds.
+- This is the formula to obtain the heart rate.

 <img src = "https://i.ibb.co/McNzxM7/image.png" height = "100">

+The arduino generate a count in milliseconds, so the formula will be modified to work with the arduino values.

 <img src = "https://i.ibb.co/fxxRkyN/image.png" height = "100">

 - Here a sample that the algorithm can detect the correct frequency, on the right are the values obtained by the Arduino and on the left a Xiaomi Mi Band 3.